Zarentill/running-with-reinforcements/DesignGoals.md

 Just so we can revert back if we change something silly & it drastically alters the AI for the worse lol.

-5 man shotgun assault squad with EOD suits -
+5 man shotgun assault squad with EOD suits - (calls,factions = complete)

-5 man medic team with LMG's -
+5 man medic team with LMG's - (calls,factions = complete)

-10 man infantry squad with assault rifles -
+10 man infantry squad with assault rifles - (calls,factions = complete)

-2 man sniper team -
+2 man sniper team - (calls,factions = complete)

 All bullets are 100% lethal -